cloudysideup/ai4se-presentation/slides.md

 image: /software-testing.jpg
 backgroundSize: 30em 50%
 ---
-# How do we test now?
+# How Do We Test Now?

-- ensure software functions correctly
+- Ensure software functions correctly
-  - write the code then write the test code
+  - Write the code then write the test code
-- finding and documenting bugs and other issues before the product is released
+- Finding and documenting bugs and other issues before the product is released

 ---
 layout: image-right
 image: /time-writes-GIF.gif
 backgroundSize: 30em 50%
 ---
-# What can AI do for Testing?
+# What Can AI Do For Testing?

-- draft the test code while drafting the system code
+- Draft the test code while drafting the system code
-  - unit tests (Roziere et al)
+  - Unit tests (Roziere et al)
-  - integration tests (of system components)
+  - Integration tests (of system components)
-  - end-to-end (e2e) tests
+  - End-to-end (e2e) tests

-- draft test cases and test suites
+- Draft test cases and test suites
   - "use of large language models to generate test cases, showing promising results" (Pezze et al p10)

 ---